-- Emphasize inclusive language in health care policies and language of health plan and insurer staff. - Address the intersectionality of mental health challenges while an enrollee or insured is navigating the health care system. - Include the diverse spectrum of transness. - Prioritize the informed consent of a patient. - Address personal bias and systemic oppression in training. - Include members of TGI Communities as trainers. - Ensure training is ongoing and revisited at regular intervals. - Privacy concerns specific to TGI community members.
+- Emphasize inclusive language in health care policies and language of health plan staff. - Address the intersectionality of mental health challenges while an enrollee is navigating the health care system. - Include the diverse spectrum of transness. - Prioritize the informed consent of a patient. - Address personal bias and systemic oppression in training. - Include TGI community members as trainers. - Ensure training is ongoing and revisited at regular intervals.